-Laura Franzmann (born in Wismar, Germany, 1990) studied sculpture and time-based media under Matt Mullican at the Hochschule für Bildende Künste Hamburg (HFBK) and at Goldsmiths, University of London.
-She graduated from HFBK Hamburg in 2017 with an MFA.
-She currently lives and works in Hamburg.
+Laura Franzmann (Germany) studied at the Hochschule für Bildende Künste Hamburg (HFBK) and at Goldsmiths, University of London, graduated from HFBK Hamburg in 2017 with an MFA and currently lives and works in Berlin.

 Portrait: © Jenny Schäfer